Vyral/base-template/_drafts/explaining-current-market-conditions-in-just-90-seconds.md

 {% include youtube.html %}

-Conditions have begun to even out in our real estate market, and today we’d like to share what this may mean for you.
+<center>Conditions have begun to even out in our real estate market, and today we’d like to share what this may mean for you.</center>

 It’s time for another market update, and we’ve got some interesting developments to report today.